Skip to content

 Letter to My Son: 50 Things I Want You to Know Before I'm Gone

 This guide will walk you through why this letter matters, when to write it, what to include, and how to start even when the words feel impossible.
-You will find real examples, fifty heartfelt things to tell your son, and practical prompts to help you create something he will carry with him for the rest of his life.
+You'll find real examples, fifty heartfelt things to tell your son, and practical prompts to help you create something he'll carry with him for the rest of his life.

 Why a Letter to Your Son Is Different From Just Talking

-You have probably said "I love you" thousands of times.
-You have given advice at the dinner table, on road trips, and through late-night phone calls.
+You've probably said "I love you" thousands of times.
+You've given advice at the dinner table, on road trips, and through late-night phone calls.
 So why does a written letter matter?

 "The words you write today will become the voice your son hears when you can no longer speak them aloud."

 A spoken conversation is a gift for the present.
-A letter is a gift for every moment that follows — including the ones when you are no longer there to say it yourself.
+A letter is a gift for every moment that follows — including the ones when you're no longer there to say it yourself.

 Unlike a text message that gets buried or a voicemail that gets deleted, a letter to your son becomes a family treasure.
 It can be read at his wedding, shared with his own children, and passed down as a piece of who you were and what you believed.